SnehalRay/Neural-Car-Racing/README.md

 Objective of the game: To make a fun game out of focus level as we train our focus level to improve more and more in the form of a game.

 The devpost link to our hackathon is: https://devpost.com/software/neural-drive

+Due to issues with the size of github, we will be uploading the code of the game shortly.
+However, we have attached a video of us playing the game to this repo.